-Our initial merchandise offering was Women's apparel, but since our inception we expanded our merchandise offerings to include Petite, Maternity, Men's, Plus, Premium Brands, and Kids and launched our service in the UK market.
+Our initial merchandise offering was Women's apparel, but since our inception we expanded our merchandise offerings to include Petite, Maternity, Men's, Plus, Premium Brands, and Kids.
 In June 2019, we introduced our direct-buy functionality (now called "Freestyle") with Buy It Again allowing clients in the United States to buy previously purchased items in new colors, prints, and sizes.
 We expanded direct buy with Complete Your Looks, which allows clients to discover and shop personalized outfits with new items that complement their prior purchases, Trending For You, which allows clients to shop personalized looks based on their style profiles, and Categories, a new way for clients to easily discover pieces within a range of categories based on occasion, brand, or item type.
 And, in August 2021, we opened up Freestyle to new-to-Stitch Fix clients who had never received a Fix from us previously.
 We continue to explore additional offerings to serve our existing clients, attract new clients, and expand our geographic scope.

 New offerings may not have the same success, or gain traction as quickly, as our current offerings.
-If our new offerings are not accepted by our clients or do not attract new clients, or if we are not able to attract clients in new markets, our sales may fall short of expectations, our brand and reputation could be adversely affected, and we may incur expenses that are not offset by sales.
+If our new offerings are not accepted by our clients or do not attract new clients, our sales may fall short of expectations, our brand and reputation could be adversely affected, and we may incur expenses that are not offset by sales.
 Developing new offerings requires significant investments of resources and time, and if a new offering is not successful, our business may not grow as anticipated.
-If the launch of a new category or offering or in a new geography requires investments greater than we expect, is delayed or is not executed well, our operating results could be negatively impacted.
+If the launch of a new category or offering requires investments greater than we expect, is delayed or is not executed well, our operating results could be negatively impacted.
 For example, in launching Freestyle to new customers during our fiscal 2022, we implemented client on-boarding changes in an effort to drive new clients to Freestyle.
 These changes resulted in lower conversion of new clients to our Fix offering, which impacted our operating results.
 Also, our business may be adversely affected if we are unable to attract brands and other merchandise vendors that produce sufficient high-quality, appropriately priced, and on-trend merchandise.
-For example, vendors in the UK may not be familiar with our company or brand, which may make it difficult for us to obtain the merchandise we seek or be able to purchase products at an appropriate price.

 Our current merchandise offerings have a range of margin profiles and we believe new offerings will also have a broad range of margin profiles that will affect our operating results.
-New businesses generally contribute lower margins and imported merchandise may be subject to tariffs or duties that lower margins.
-Additionally, as we enter into new categories and markets, we may not have as high purchasing power as we do in our current offerings, which could increase our costs of goods sold and further reduce our margins.
-Expansion of our merchandise offerings and geographic scope may also strain our management and operational resources, specifically the need to hire and manage additional merchandise buyers to source new merchandise and to allocate new categories across our distribution network.
-We may also face greater competition in specific categories or regions from companies that are more focused on these areas.
+If we enter into new categories, we may not have as high purchasing power as we do in our current offerings, which could increase our costs of goods sold and further reduce our margins.
+Expansion of our merchandise offerings may also strain our management and operational resources, specifically the need to hire and manage additional merchandise buyers to source new merchandise and to allocate new categories across our distribution network.
+We may also face greater competition in specific categories from companies that are more focused on these areas.
 For instance, our entry into the Kids category means we now compete with a number of additional companies that have been in the Kids category for a longer period of time and may have more experience in children's clothing.
 If any of the above were to occur, it could damage our reputation, limit our growth, and have an adverse effect on our operating results.